Understanding the specifics of the tariff actions can help importers prepare for what’s to come

 Canada- and Mexico-origin goods moving into the U.S.

-The tariffs apply to all goods, including low-value goods that are usually exempt from tariffs through the so-called de minimis provision, which eliminates duty payments on goods lower than $800 USD.
-That will not only impact the cost of low-value shipments (which are mostly e-commerce parcels), but the administrative burden as many of those goods will require a formal customs entry where previously they did not.
-Also, unlike the tariffs that were imposed on China back in 2018, there will be no opportunity for U.S. importers to seek an exemption.
+The tariffs apply to all goods, including (eventually) low-value goods that are usually exempt from tariffs through the so-called de minimis provision, which eliminates duty payments on goods lower than $800 USD.
+That will not only impact the cost of low-value shipments (which are mostly e-commerce parcels), but the administrative burden as many of those goods will require a formal customs entry on goods valued over $250 where previously they did not, and require importers to secure a customs surety bond against the associated duty outlay.

 The outcome: Businesses importing Canada-origin goods into the U.S. should not only factor in the cost of tariffs on bulk shipments, but the impact of tariffs on e-commerce processes and demand.
 An understanding and ability to adapt to new customs processes will be essential (be it through an internal resource or third-party support).
+With respect to the cost burden of the tariffs, businesses will have to ask:

 - Will our current margins allow us to absorb some of this additional cost?